Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 After the failure of *random orthonormal projections*, we returned directly to categorical clustering.
 We used *multi-hot encoding* to transform attributes with multi-category assignments into binary vectors.
 Then, we applied *K-Modes*, a clustering algorithm designed for categorical data that measures dissimilarity based on category mismatches instead of Euclidean distance.

-Using `categoria` and `tipo_de_materia_prima` again and the elbow method, we found that 16 clusters provided the best balance, slightly exceeding the sum of individual category counts (14 in total), not suggesting an overestimation but still accounting for possible correlations between categories across the attributes.
+Using `categoria` and `tipo_de_materia_prima` again and the *elbow method*, we found that 16 clusters provided the best balance, slightly exceeding the sum of individual category counts (14 in total), not suggesting an overestimation but still accounting for possible correlations between categories across the attributes.
 While this approach prevented cluster assignment issues through the direct use of the categories, we still had a very sparse feature space and visualization remained challenging.

 - *t-SNE* failed, producing unnatural circular patterns due to its KL-Divergence minimization on (sparse) categorical data.

 - *UMAP* struggled, as the sparse feature space violated its assumption of an underlying manifold, leading to a chaotic point cloud.

-- *TriMap* performed best, forming a few identifiable clusters.
+- *TriMap* performed best, forming a few maybe identifiable clusters.
 However, some clusters split across multiple areas - necessary for preserving some kind of equidistance between all clusters in 2D.
-Despite this improvement, visualization remained unclear.
+Despite this improvement, visualization remained fairly unclear.

 <div align="center">
     <br>